Mohammadsajjad-Rahmani/TaskMind/README.md

 My main goal in building this project was to gain hands-on experience in API architecture, database integration, and applying foundational Machine Learning algorithms to a real-world project.

+Current implementation performs in-memory similarity comparison and is intended for small datasets.

 ---

 ## 🛠️ Tech Stack